 Oh, I'm sorry his contract is up.

-He is Jason Collins is a free agent as we speak.
+Jason Collins is a free agent as we speak.

 The timing of the coming out.

-You know, many of you out there think that uh nobody ever disagrees with me because there would be no point.
+You know, many of you out there think that nobody ever disagrees with me because there would be no point.

-Uh, but you would be wrong in this case.
+Ah, but you would be wrong in this case.

 When you say that liberalism doesn't kill people in mass numbers, you're not thinking.

-And I have to say they have a point.
+And I have to say, they have a point.

 Let's go to Patrick in Rockford, Illinois.